bluekamandy/neurofeedback/README.md

 - Buddhism and meditation
 - Embodiment and Cognitive Science
 - Neuroscience
+- Having several people close to me who suffer from mental illness that involves an inability to control thoughts.

 I was officially diagnosed with autism very late in my life.
 Under the DSM IV criteria my diagnosis would have been Asperger's Syndrome, and so I do identify as an "aspie."
 The DSM V conflates autism spectrum disorder and Asperger's syndrome.
 Regardless of the name, the diagnosis was liberating and helped me to contextualize a lifetime of mistranslations, special interests, and sensory sensitivities.
 Most importantly, it helped me to understand my strengths in new ways and I often wonder what a diagnosis earlier in my life would have done for me.

 As a person who "thinks differently" I've developed a strong interest in understanding how the brain works as well as developing mental/emotional resilience and focus through neurofeedback and Buddhist meditation.
 This project is an exploration to that end.

 For anyone who is interested in gaining a better understanding of people with autism, I recommend reading [the books of Dr. Temple Grandin](https://www.templegrandin.com/templegrandinbooks.html), who teaches in the city I grew up in and who I had the great fortune of meeting as a child.
+The Autistic Brain is the book I'd recommend the most.

 ## Brain Waves Frequency Bands